loganthorneloe/ml-road-map/road_maps/mle_road_map.md

 After completing this course, you should feel comfortable building ML systems.
 If you're interested in understanding and training models, I suggest running through [CS229](CS299/cs299.md) for a deeper understanding of machine learning math.

 At this point, it's best to start building machine learning applications.
 As you build, you'll run into topics you don't understand.
-You can use our [topics guide](topics.md)(WIP) to learn the topics you need to solve the problems you face.
+You can use the [extra resources](resources.md)(WIP) section to learn the topics you need to solve the problems you face.
 You can also check out our [tools](tools.md)(WIP) guide to understand the tools available to help you build applications with machine learning.

 ## Support this guide